pipiscrew/ip2country_desktop/readme.md

 To export the black list rules, the list must contains **unique IPs** or **IP ranges**.
 The **unique IP ranges** can be filtered when `CTRL pressed` and the `unique IP` button is clicked.

 User is able to drag'n'drop **access.log** to grid for quick load..
-Sort by column etc..
+Sort by column, delete rows etc..
 Inspired by [http Logs Viewer](https://www.apacheviewer.com/).

 > The application requires the **GeoLite2 Free Geolocation Data** to be near the application, the so called file  **GeoLite2-Country.mmdb**, this can downloaded by [here](https://github.com/P3TERX/GeoLite.mmdb) or [here](https://github.com/wp-statistics/GeoLite2-Country) or [here](https://github.com/LOVECHEN/GeoLite.mmdb) or
 [here](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data).